bbauska/CSS3-Reference/README.md

 In any situation where one of the media queries evaluates to true, the associated stylesheet is applied.
-Thus, given the previous &#64;import, *print-color.css* will be applied if rendering to a color printer or a color projection environment.
-If printing on a black-and-white printer, both queries will evaluate to false and *print-color.css* will not be applied to the document.
+Thus, given the previous &#64;import,
+<i>print-color.css</i> will be applied if rendering to a color printer or a
+color projection environment.
+If printing on a black-and-white printer, both queries will evaluate to false and <i>print-color.css</i> will not be applied to the document.
 The same holds for any screen medium, a grayscale projection environment, an aural media environment, and so forth.